DrJanDuffy/shawood-homes-website/DEPLOYMENT_GUIDE.md

-# 🚀 Shawood Homes - Deployment Guide
+# 🚀 Arcadia Homes Las Vegas - Deployment Guide

 ## Step 1: GitHub Backup

 1. **Create a new GitHub repository:**
    - Go to https://github.com and create a new repository
-   - Name it: `shawood-homes-website`
+   - Name it: `arcadia-homes-las-vegas-website`
    - Make it private for security

 2. **Upload your project files:**